jigold/hail/hail/python/hailtop/pipeline/docs/tutorial.rst

 A dependency between two tasks states that the dependent task should not run until the previous task completes.
 Thus, under the covers a pipeline is a directed acyclic graph (DAG) of tasks.

+# Image here of an example of a DAG

 In the example below, we have defined a :class:`.Pipeline` `p` with the name 'hello-single'.
 We use the method :meth:`.Pipeline.new_task` to create a task object which we call `t1` and then